Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: The naive string vertices using hyperbolic metric

-We define the string vertices using the Riemann surfaces endowed with the hyperbolic metric as below:

-{\bf The naive string vertex $\mathcal{V}^0_{g,n}$}: {\it Consider $\mathcal{R}_{g,n}$, a genus-$g$ hyperbolic Riemann surface with $n$ punctures, which has no simple closed geodesics with geodesic length $l\leq c_*$.
-Here $c_*$ is positive real number that is much less than one, $c_*\ll 1$.
-The local coordinates around the punctures on $\mathcal{R}_{g,n}$ are chosen to be $\widetilde w=e^{\frac{\pi^2}{c_*}}w$, where $w$ is the natural local coordinate induced from the hyperbolic metric on $\mathcal{R}_{g,n}$.
+{\underline{\bf The naive string vertex $\mathcal{V}^0_{g,n}$}}: {\it Consider $\mathcal{R}$, a hyperbolic Riemann surface with $n$ punctures and $g$ handles, having no simple closed geodesics with geodesic length $l\leq c_*$.
+Here $c_*$ is an arbitrary positive real number that is much less than one, $c_*\ll 1$.
+Choose the local coordinates around the punctures on $\mathcal{R}$ to be $\widetilde w=e^{\frac{\pi^2}{c_*}}w$, where $w$ is the natural local coordinate induced from the hyperbolic metric on $\mathcal{R}$.
 The set of all such inequivalent hyperbolic Riemann surfaces with the above-mentioned local coordinates around the punctures form the naive string vertex $\mathcal{V}^0_{g,n}$}.

+Notice that by varying the value of $c^*$ we can vary the size of $\mathcal{V}^0_{g,n}$, i.e. volume of the region $\mathcal{W}^0_{g,n}$ covered by $\mathcal{V}^0_{g,n}$ inside the moduli pace $\mathcal{M}_{g,n}$.
+Interestingly, varying $c_*$ can be understood as rescaling the local coordinates around the punctures.
+The definition of $\mathcal{V}^0_{g,n}$ can also be stated in terms of the plumbing fixture construction.
+For this we note the following fact.
+A very thin neighbourhood of a simple closed geodesic of length $c_*$ on a hyperbolic Riemann surface is isomorphic to a hyperbolic annulus obtained by endowing a hyperbolic metric on a plumbing collar having plumbing parameter $|t|=e^{-\frac{2\pi^2}{c_*}}$.
+Then the definition of $\mathcal{V}^0_{g,n}$ in terms of the plumbing fixture construction is as follows.

+{\underline{ \bf $\mathcal{V}^0_{g,n}$ and the plumbing fixture}:} {\it It is the union of all the hyperbolic Riemann surfaces having $g$ handles and $n$ punctures which can not obtained via the plumbing fixture of hyperbolic Riemann surfaces with at least one plumbing fixture parameter having modulus less than or equal to $e^{-\frac{2\pi^2}{c_*}}$. }

+Thus the plumbing parameters of string propagators are allowed to vary only from $0$ to $e^{-\frac{2\pi^2}{c_*}}$.
+Usually the plumbing parameter associated with a string propagator is allowed to vary from $0$ to $1$.
+Therefore it is natural to introduce another set of plumbing parameters $\widetilde{t}_i$ which vary from $0$ to $1$.
+This change of parameters corresponds to {\it choosing the local coordinates as the one that is induced from the hyperbolic metric on the surface with the scaling factor of $e^{\frac{\pi^2}{c_*}}$}.